William Boyce Thompson: History

-In 1925, Thompson ordered a luxuriant private railroad car, named the Alder, from the Pullman Company.
+In 1925, Thompson ordered a luxurious private railroad car, named the Alder, from the Pullman Company.
 The car was later used by ASARCO and in 1971 was owned by the National Railways of Mexico.

 Thompson died from pneumonia in 1930 and was buried at the Sleepy Hollow Cemetery.
 A 1935 biography of Boyce-Thompson, The Magnate, by Herman Hagedorn, the presidential biographer of Theodore Roosevelt, profiles his life.

 His portrait was painted by the Swiss-born American artist Adolfo Müller-Ury (1862–1947) about 1920-5, and was donated to the New York Chamber of Commerce around 1948/9 by the artist's friend, the soprano Jessica Dragonette (died 1980) who had acquired it from the artist's estate; she claimed in her autobiography 'Faith is a Song' (1951) that she offered it to Thompson's daughter who set a fee for the privilege of destroying the portrait.
 The portrait is now in the New York State Museum at Albany.

 Russia

-He visited Russia before the revolution and again in 1918 just after the Russian Revolution of 1917 and the effects of crop failure and starvation were rampant.
-Thompson was a member of an American Red Cross relief mission that also hoped to encourage formation of a democratic government in Russia.
-He was awarded the honorary title of colonel by the American Red Cross.
+Thompson visited Russia just after the February Revolution of 1917 which resulted in the abdication of Tsar Nicholas II.
+The effects of crop failure and starvation were rampant.
+Thompson was a member of an American Red Cross relief mission that also hoped to encourage the formation of a democratic government in Russia.
+He was awarded the honorary title of Colonel by the American Red Cross.